Use of your personal information

 There is no fee to lodge a request for access.

-The Neighbourhood Clinic may charge a reasonable fee to cover administrative costs such as photocopying.
+The Neighbourhood Clinic may charge a fee to cover the costs of meeting your request.
 There are limits to the fees we can charge and these are prescribed in the Health Records Act 2002 (Vic)

 These charges cannot be claimed on Medicare of Health Funds.